PecanProject/pecan/DEV-INTRO.md

 Next we will create the folders that will hold all the data for the docker containers using: `mkdir -p volumes/{lib,pecan,portainer,postgres,rabbitmq,traefik}`.
 The `volumes` folder will be ignored by git.
 You can create these at any location, however you will need to update the `docker-compose.dev.yml` file.
 The subfolders are used for the following:

-- **lib** holds all the R packages for the specific version of PEcAn and R. More information is below
+- **lib** holds all the R packages for the specific version of PEcAn and R. This folder will be shared amongst all other containers, and will contain the compiled PEcAn code.
 - **pecan** this holds all the data, such as workflows and any downloaded data.
 - **portainer** if you enabled the portainer service this folder is used to hold persistent data for this service
 - **postgres** holds the actual database data.
 If you want to backup the database, you can stop the postgres container, zip up the folder.